muhammad-salem/aurora-ts/README.md

 [license-img]: https://img.shields.io/github/license/salemebo/aurora-ts.svg
 [license-url]: https://github.com/salemebo/aurora-ts/blob/master/LICENSE

-Aurora is a web framework, that can create and define a usable 'custom elements', that compatible with other frameworks, using Typescript.
+Aurora is a web framework, that can create and define a Web Component standards ('custom elements', 'Shadow DOM' and 'HTML Templates'), that compatible with other frameworks, using Typescript.

 ```text
 Render Once, Update Attributes/Properties On Change.